carloxluca91/AuroraScala/REGEX_README.md

 `[1]` group 1: name of the function

-`[2]` group 2: nested function plus comma and optional separating char.
-If not present, the match will extract null.
+`[2]` group 2: nested function plus comma and optional separating char

 `[3]` group 3: 'pure' nested function.
-If not present, the match will extract null.
 Use `@` if the transformation must be applied directly on the current column.

 Then, a group for each parameter of function identified by group 1, if any.
 Thus